 Concentration of credit risk is the risk of loss attributed to the magnitude of an investment in a single issuer.
 Investments issued or explicitly guaranteed by the U.S. government and investments in diversified mutual funds, external investment pools, and other pooled investments are excluded.
-As of December 31, 2019, the Plan had no single issuer that exceeded 5% of total investments.
+As of December 31, 2020, the Plan had no single issuer that exceeded 5% of total investments.
+All of the Plan's fixed income investments were placed through external investment pools and therefore not considered subject to concentration of credit risk.